pythonanywhere/help_pages/articles/FastAPI.md

 .. type: text
 -->

+# Disclaimer

 Deployment of FastAPI-based (and other async) web apps on PythonAnywhere is experimental feature that is possible to use, but not guaranteed to work yet.

 Important limitations to know about:

- * http only (we are working on https)
+ * HTTPS only on default PythonAnywhere subdomains (e.g. `username.eu.pythonanywhere.com`)
- * programmatic access with api only
+ * programmatic access with API only
  * no stability of the interface guaranteed

-I you are brave enough to try it, here is quick guide how to do it.
+If you are brave enough to try it, here is a quick guide how to do it.

+# Prerequisites

+## API token

 The first step when using the API is to get an API token -- this is what you use to authenticate yourself with our servers when using it.
 To do that, log in to PythonAnywhere, and go to the "Account" page using the link at the top right.
 Click on the "API token" tab; if you don't already have a token, it will look like this: